SodaWithoutSparkles/revanced-troubleshooting-guide/first-start-guide.md

 8. If yes, click "Select patches"
 9. In the select patches view, choose "Default" or "Recommended"
 ![default](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/110-select_default.jpg?raw=true)
-10. You can scroll around and disable some patch.
+10. You can scroll around and disable some patches.
 BUT don't disable ones not that you don't know what it does.
 11. DO NOT ENABLE THE FOLLOWING PATCHES
     - Change package name
-    - Enable android debugging
+    - Enable Android debugging
     - Export all activities
     - Predictive back gesture
     - Remove screenshot restriction